 Flagler Beach is where locals meet at the pier

 Start in the charming community of Flagler Beach overlooking the Atlantic Ocean, where this cozy beach town meets at the central pier.
 Locals gather with friends to watch surfers ride some of the best waves on the east coast.
-The laid-back beach vibe coupled with vast unimpeded ocean views is an inspiring backdrop to charming eateries, retro motels, surf and eclectic gift shops.
-If you want to catch a wave, the local surf shops will help you with equipment and lessons.
+The laid-back beach vibe coupled with vast unimpeded ocean views is an inspiring backdrop to charming eateries, retro motels, surf, and eclectic gift shops.
+If you want to catch a wave, the local surf shops will help you with the equipment and lessons.
 If hungry, enjoy a meal at Flagler Fish Company, known for its creative dishes and fresh seafood.
-For a cocktail, visit the oceanfront The Island Grille and try a thirst quenching Rum Shark Bite or its signature Bloody Mary.
+For a cocktail, visit the oceanfront The Island Grille and try a thirst-quenching Rum Shark Bite or its signature Bloody Mary.
 If you want to picnic at the beach, try Kokomo’s Café for a fresh takeout sandwich or a delicious wrap.

 Hit the Farmer’s Market & Flagler Surf Art & Stuff

 The Flagler Beach Farmer’s Market is open Fridays and Saturdays from 7 am to 4 pm, however, since this has such a laid-back beach vibe, know that various vendors setting up at different times and closing when they sell out.
 If you go on a Friday, walk over to 211 S. Third St. and stop by Flagler Surf Art & Stuff.
 They open from 11 am to 5 pm on Thursdays and Fridays (and by appointment on the weekend).
 The fun store features over 15 local artists and crafters and is home to the famous “Please don’t make me cross the bridge!”
 T-shirt.